Home

 • But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God."

-In other words, there is the corporate or external Jew (of Judaea), and then there is the "true" Jew who is born of the Lion of the tribe of Judaea.
-When God spoke to Israel, He spoke to them all corporately, even though only a "remnant" were true Israel.
-So there are children of God, and then there are eternal children of God through the Seed.
+In other words, there is the physical or external Jew (of Judea), and then there is the "true" Jew who is born of the Lion of the tribe of Judea.
+When God spoke to Israel, He spoke to them all corporately, even though only a remnant were spiritually Israel.
+So there are visible Children of God, and then there are eternal indivisible Children of God through the Seed.
 There is Israel, and then there is the everlasting Israel of God.
-There are Jews, and then there are the true Jews through the Spirit.
-Likewise, there are those written in the book, and then there are those indelibly written in the Book.
+There are Jews, and then there are the true Jews according to God's definition.
+Likewise, there are those written in the Book, and then there are those who are indelibly written in the Book.

 Of course, one might logically ask, "how can you agree that the Book of Life refers to the eternal decree of divine election, and yet believe some can be blotted out of it?"
-I do so because of the way the Holy scriptures are written.
-It is written with a view to the true, but also with a view to those merely representing the true.
-And it always has been written that way.
-The Book of Life refers to the eternal decree of divine election, but so does the title "Israel of God."
-Yet there is an eternal Israel, and then there is also an external Israel that represents the true.
-That is why God said, "For they are not all Israel, which are of Israel - Romans 9:6."
+I do so because of the way the Holy Scriptures are written.
+They are written with a view to the true, but also with a view to the group representing the true.
+It always has been written that way.
+The Book of Life does represent to the eternal decree of divine election, but so does the title "Israel of God" or "Children of God."
+Yet there is a eternal Israel and an external Israel that represents it.
+That is why God declared, "For they are not all Israel, which are of Israel - Romans 9:6."
 Did that mean that Israel does not refer to the people of eternal decree of divine election?
 Absolutely not.
-What it means is that from the Biblical perspective, there is the covenant body or congregation "representing" true Israel, and then there is the eternal decree of divine election, the actual true Israel of God.
-And there is no contradiction there.
-From God's word, there is only one Israel of His eternal decree of divine election, but there is another Israel that was covenantally "representing" that one true Israel.
-Just as there is one Baptism (Ephesians 4:5), but there is also Water Baptism "representing" that one true baptism.
-Or that there is one Church which is the true body of Christ, but there is also the visible or external Covenant Church representing the true body of Christ.
+What it means is that from the Biblical perspective, there is a Covenanted body or congregation "representing" this true Israel.
+This doesn't negate that there is an eternal decree of divine election, which covers the true Israel of God.
+There is no contradiction there, it is in complete historical agreement.
+Just as there is one church, which is the true body of Christ, but there is also the visible or external Covenant church representing the body of Christ.
 It's all the very same principle.
-There are those written in the Book of Life from an eternal redemptive Church relationship position, and those written in the Book of Life from a visible external covenant Church relationship position.
-God's eternal decrees of election are immutable, so blotting out of the Book is not symbolizing a loss of life, but rather a removal of all those who were unworthy to be representing Christ.
+There are those written in the Book of Life from an eternal redemptive church relationship position, and those written in the Book of Life from a visible external Covenant church position.
+God's eternal decrees of election are immutable, so blotting out of the Book is not symbolizing a loss of life, but rather a removal of all those Christ never knew, who were there but unworthy to be representing Him.

-In conclusion, from the scriptural view of a covenanted perspective, the Book of Life symbolizes the registry of the names of all Covenanted members of God's congregation.
-That means both those who claim new birth, and those truly born from above.
-Thus some can be blotted out because the Book does not represent only the truly saved.
-It represents God's covenanted people collectively, the visible or corporate sanctified body.
-And that is why God declares that many are called, but few are chosen.
-The called are all the Covenant body, but the chosen are only the elect of that body.
+How are names blotted out of the Book of Life?
+From the Scriptural view of a Covenanted perspective, the Book is a figure of a registry of the names of all Covenanted members of God's congregation.
+That means both those who claim new life, and those that are truly born from above.
+Some can be blotted out because the Book does not represent only the truly saved.
+It represents God's Covenanted people collectively.

 Revelation 3:5

-As Sardis was warned, so the Covenant Church today is warned.
-Let us take note and take heed, because those who don't learn from the lessons of biblical history are destined to repeat it.
+As Sardis was warned, so the Covenant church today is warned to make their calling and election sure (2nd Peter 1:9-11).
+Let us take note and take heed to the warnings of the Word of God, because those who don't learn the lessons of biblical history, are destined to repeat the errors.
 Therefore, "brethren, give diligence to make your calling and election sure.
 For if ye do these things, ye shall never fall."

-May the gracious Lord, who is rich in compassion and mercy, grant us wisdom and understanding, and guide us into truth through the circumspect study and exegesis of His most Holy word.
+May the gracious Lord, who is rich in compassion and mercy, grant us divine wisdom and spiritual understanding, that He guide us into truth through a circumspect study and exegesis of His most Holy Word.

 Amen!